xcore/sw_display_controller/docs/structure.rst

     - Header file containing the APIs for the LCD SDRAM manager
   * -
     - ``lcd_sdram_manager.xc``
     - File containing the implementation of LCD SDRAM Manager.
-Used calls these APIs for handling the double buffering.
+These APIs are used for handling the double buffering
   * -
     - ``lcd_sdram_manager_internal.h``
     - Header file containing the defines for the internal use in LCD SDRAM Manager APIs.